AHHH – VALENTINE’S DAY!

 Those expectations I just listed – do you see where my emphasis is?
 “HE SHOULD”

-I can ASK my husband for things or tell him what I want with a smile, a pleasant voice, and respect in my heart.
+- I can ASK my husband for things or tell him what I want with a smile, a pleasant voice, and respect in my heart.
 But I don’t want to demand.
 That is rude!
 It is unbecoming.
 It is disrespectful.
 No one responds to demands very well.

 Sometimes our reactions are AWFUL